Scott Radinsky: Coaching career

 Radinsky rejoined the Cleveland Indians organization in 2005 as a pitching coach for the South Atlantic League's Lake County Captains.
 He held the same post in 2006 with the Double-A Akron Aeros.
 In 2007, he was promoted by the Indians to serve as the pitching coach for the Buffalo Bisons. in 2009 he was the coach of the Columbus Clippers for the third straight season.

 On November 16, 2009, Radinsky was named as bullpen coach for the Indians major league club for the 2010 season.

 On October 14, 2011, it was announced that Radinsky would be promoted to pitching coach for the Indians for the 2012 season, to replace Tim Belcher who stepped down at season's end to spend more time with his family.
 On August 9, 2012, the Indians fired Radinsky and replaced him with Ruben Niebla, from their Triple-A affiliate, the Columbus Clippers, on an interim basis.

-On January 23, 2013, Radinsky was hired as the Pitching Coach for the Ogden Raptors, a Rookie Level affiliate of the Los Angeles Dodgers, playing in the Pioneer League.
-He was promoted to pitching coach for the AA Chattanooga Lookouts in 2014, and again in 2015 to pitching coach for the AAA Oklahoma City Dodgers.
+On January 23, 2013, Radinsky was hired as the pitching coach for the Ogden Raptors, a Rookie-level affiliate of the Los Angeles Dodgers, playing in the Pioneer League.
+He was promoted to pitching coach for the Double-A Chattanooga Lookouts in 2014, and again in 2015 to pitching coach for the AAA Oklahoma City Dodgers.

 He became the bullpen coach for the Los Angeles Angels in 2016.
 A position he held through the 2018 season.

-In October 2023 he became the head coach for the Dutch club UVV, based in Utrecht.
+In October 2023, Radinsky became the head coach for the Dutch club UVV Utrecht.
+After the team finished last in the Honkbal Hoofdklasse, he left the team after the 2024 season.